Matthew Elliott (loyalist)

 In 1790, Elliott became assistant to McKee, who was Indian superintendent at Detroit while Elliott continued to encourage the Shawnee and other native groups to oppose American advance across the Ohio River.
 With McKee, Elliott helped organize the different tribes to resist occupancy and land cessions.
 Elliott went on to become "superintendent of Indians and of Indian Affairs for the District of Detroit" in the summer of 1796, but by December 1797 he was dismissed.
 During the next ten years he tried significantly to gain reinstatement, travelling to England in 1804 and even gaining the support of fellow politicians.
 None of this worked, though from 1800 to 1804, he was a member of the Legislative Assembly of Upper Canada.
 He was also re-elected in 1804 and 1808, though at these dates he attended meetings less frequently due to other business.

-When British-American relations went sour again in 1807, the great importance of Elliott's influence among the Indians was recognized and in 1808 he was reappointed superintendent in place of Thomas McKee.
+When Anglo-American relations soured again in 1807, the great importance of Elliott's influence among the Indians was recognized and in 1808 he was reappointed superintendent in place of Thomas McKee.
 By the fall of 1808 it became apparent that the Indians were preparing for war, and the British did not want to be blamed.
 Elliott worked closely with Tecumseh for an alliance.
 Before the War of 1812, Elliott had succeeded in gaining the Indian alliance with natives in American territory as well as British.

 During the last few months of his life, Elliott led Indian raids on the Niagara frontier.
 He died from illness in 1814 in the Burlington area of Ontario.